odiszapc/stem/README.md

 STEM uses distribution strategy based on virtual partitioning (CRUSH implementation is used by default)

 STEM is designed as a cheap solution for cloud hosting providers and can easily be deployed on commodity hardware.
-STEM does not need any vendor specific staff like RAID or SAN, it uses plain formatted disks to store binary data.
+STEM does not need any vendor specific stuff like RAID or SAN, it uses plain formatted disks to store binary data.

 With STEM each machine in cluster can store up to 100-200TB of data.